 If someone you love was hurt in a crash, speaking with a personal injury lawyer can help you understand your legal rights.
 A lawyer can assist with gathering evidence, communicating with insurance companies, and ensuring all deadlines are met.

-At Murphy & Landon, we represent injury victims throughout Delaware.
-To discuss your case, call us at 302-472-8100 to schedule a free consultation.
+At Murphy & Landon, we represent injury victims in Smyrna and throughout Delaware.
+To discuss your case, you can call us at 302-472-8100 to schedule a free consultation.

 Note: Our law firm utilizes secondary sources to create this post.
 The facts surrounding this specific accident have not been independently verified.
 Don’t hesitate to get in touch with Murphy & Landon if you find any inaccurate information.
 We will update the post right away to reflect the most accurate information available.